 Significant progress has been made in the regulation and management of landfill emissions in recent years.
 With clear rational, this emphasis has been on the public and environment yet Waste and Landfill Workers are an occupational group requiring further attention.

-The recycling of electronic waste has the potential to lead to exposure to heavy metals and organic pollutants, such as polybrominated diphenyl ethers, dioxins and polyaromatic hydrocarbons, that have been linked to damage to DNA and adverse neonatal outcomes.
+The recycling of electronic waste has the potential to lead to exposure to heavy metals and organic pollutants, such as polybrominated diphenyl ethers, dioxins and polyaromatic hydrocarbons.
+These have been linked to DNA damage and adverse neonatal outcomes.

 Reference Poole, C., & Basu, S. (2017).
 Systematic Review: Occupational illness in the waste and recycling sector.
 Occupational medicine (Oxford, England), 67(8), 626–636. https://doi.org/10.1093/occmed/kqx153